LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 The following library diagrams are supported:

+- library loading dependency diagrams which libraries load other libraries
 - library dependency diagrams showing which libraries contain entities with references to entities defined in other libraries